cu-nil/cu-nil.github.io/documents/cunil-english.md

 single authorship model in the humanities, and (b) a preference for mixed methods, combining qualitative and quantitative modalities.

-To achieve these goals, the lab actively seeks to promote targeted collaboration between faculty, also involving graduate and undergraduate researchers, toward specific publishable outcomes.
+These goals are achieved by the lab actively facilitating collaboration between faculty, graduate, and undergraduate researchers, focusing on specific publishable outcomes.

-For the purposes of this request, consider that a significant barrier to collaboration lies in the relative lack of formal training in quantitative or qualitative methods in the humanities.
-Consequently, I believe an effective use of funding to lie in the training opportunities for our graduate students, above those available at Columbia.
+For the purposes of this request, consider also that a significant barrier to collaboration lies in the relative lack of formal methodological training in the humanities.
+Consequently, I believe an effective use of funding to lie in the training opportunities for our graduate students.

 **2025 Summer Program at SKKU, Seoul**